FAQ

 What kind of BEL usage is allowed for free?

-If your company has fewer than 50 employees, you can run BEL for free, including in production environments, regardless of environment, scale, or type of usage.
+If your company has fewer than 50 employees: You can run BEL for free, including for production use, regardless of environment, scale, or type of usage.
 This includes full access to all features available in standard (non-FIPS) downloads of BEL.
 It does not include access to support.

-If your company has 50 employees or more, you can try BEL in non-production environments without restrictions.
-However, running BEL in production environments requires a paid license, even for non-production environments.
+If your company has 50 employees or more: You can try BEL for non-production use.
+However, running BEL for production use requires a paid license, even for non-production environments.
 See the BEL plans and pricing page for more.

 What is the difference between BEL stable releases and open source edge releases?

 Buoyant is the creator and maintainer of Linkerd, which is an open source project hosted on GitHub.
-As part of this work, Buoyant publishes two types of Linkerd packages:
+As part of this work, we publish two types of Linkerd packages:

 Open source edge releases.
 These contain the latest code in from the main branch at the point in time when they were cut.
 This means they have the latest features and fixes, but it also means they don’t have semantic version guarantees for upgrades.
 Upgrading between edge releases may involve breaking changes, and may involve partial features that are later modified or backed out.